materialsproject/pymatgen/docs/installation.rst

 For the code to generate POTCAR files, it needs to know where the VASP pseudopotential files are.
 We are not allowed to distribute these under the VASP license.
 The good news is that we have included a setup script to help you along.

-If you cloned the repo directly from github, you should have a run_me_first.sh file in the root directory of your local repo.
+If you cloned the repo directly from GitHub, you should have a run_me_first.sh file in the root directory of your local repo.
 Otherwise, you can get it directly from our github site at http://github.com/materialsproject/pymatgen.
 Run the shell script and follow the instructions.
 If you have done it correctly, you